deeppavlov/chatsky/docs/source/user_guides/llm_integration.rst

         }

 You must specify prompt, that will retrieve demanded information from users input and method that will transform models response to a boolean value.
-You can find some pre-made methods in `<../apiref/chatsky.llm.methods.html#chatsky.llm.methods`.
+You can find some built-in methods in `<../apiref/chatsky.llm.methods.html#chatsky.llm.methods`.

 Prompts
 =======

 Another useful feature is the definition of multiple prompts for the different flows and nodes of the script.
 There is a certain order of the prompts inside of the "history" list that goes into the model as input.

 ::

     SYSTEM: SYSTEM_PROMPT